Home / Career Guides / Meteorologist

 What academic qualifications are necessary to become a meteorologist?

 The minimum degree for entry-level positions in this field is a bachelor’s degree in meteorology or atmospheric sciences.
-Some professionals might choose to pursue a master’s or doctoral degree for advancement in the field, especially those who want to conduct research.
+Some might choose to pursue a master’s or doctoral degree for advancement in the field, especially those who want to conduct research.

 What skills are required to become a meteorologist?